chumaky/datero-docs/docs/installation.md

 - `POSTGRES_PASSWORD`
     - The only _required_ variable.
       It must not be empty or undefined.
+      This environment variable sets the superuser password for PostgreSQL.
       The default superuser name is defined by the `POSTGRES_USER` environment variable listed above.
 - `POSTGRES_DB`
     - This optional environment variable can be used to define a different name